Learning the basics of jewelry making! Work those pliers and learn different jewelry making techniques with Mikki Chua

 Session fee is PHP 2,300.00.
 Inclusive of a basic jewelry kit with three types of pliers, jewelry components, charms and beads together with an organizing case.

-Available session date for October and November at our workshop space at Unit 302, 926 Pasay Road Condominium (Pamana-Languages Building), Arnaiz Avenue (Pasay Road, behind New World Hotel), Makati:
+Available session date for May at our workshop space at Unit 302, 926 Pasay Road Condominium (Pamana-Languages Building), Arnaiz Avenue (Pasay Road, behind New World Hotel), Makati: